Local campaign officials are becoming election-week celebrities. They’re too busy to notice.

 Of course, Fetterman has also been busy communicating via other forms of media.
 “I was on CNN twice this morning, and MSNBC, and I’m booked for NBC at five, and then possibly another thing this evening,” he said Thursday afternoon.

-After the election, Fetterman doesn’t have any plans to relax: He said he’ll go right back to working on curbing the spread of covid-19 in Pennsylvania.
+After the election, Fetterman doesn’t have any plans to relax: He said he’ll go right back to working on curbing the spread of the coronavirus in Pennsylvania.
 He does, however, look forward to being recognized more often on the street as himself.
 It’ll be nice, he said, “for anyone to stop me for a reason other than I look like a washed-up former professional wrestler.”

 Of course, such unexpected fame can serve as a springboard to bigger and better things.
-Florida Secretary of State Katherine Harris became a national figure in 2000, when she became embroiled in the recount fight, and eventually certified President George W. Bush’s victory over Al Gore by a mere 537 votes.
+Florida Secretary of State Katherine Harris became a national figure in 2000, when she became embroiled in the presidential recount fight, and eventually certified President George W. Bush’s victory over Al Gore by a mere 537 votes.
 That sudden prominence helped her get elected to the House of Representatives just two years later.

 This year, as the pandemic prompted mail-in ballots and a longer counting period, the camera is finding election officials in a variety of states.
 Turn on the TV on Thursday and there’s Pennsylvania Secretary of State Kathy Boockvar on Fox Business telling us the state will continue accepting military and overseas ballots through next Tuesday.
 There’s Arizona Secretary of State Katie Hobbs on CBS outlining how many votes her state has left to count.
-There’s Philadelphia City Commission Lisa Deeley in Philadelphia on Sky News, taking questions from reporters.
+There’s Philadelphia City Commissioner Lisa Deeley on Sky News, taking questions from reporters.

 During one news conference, Sterling in Georgia was up to his nose in microphones as reporters shouted questions about how the state can ensure an accurate count.